ok2cqr/cqrlog/README.md

 How to contribute?
 -------------------

-You have to have Lazarus 0.9.30.2-2, fpc 2.4.4 compiler, MySQL server  and clinet installed.
+You have to have Lazarus 1.2, fpc 2.6.4 compiler, MySQL server and clinet installed.
-Both shipped with Ubuntu 12.04 LTS.
+CQRLOG is developed on Kubuntu 14.04, Lazarus and FreePascal are available in my pesronal repo  https://launchpad.net/~ok2cqr/+archive/lazarus

 Compile with make and install with make DESTDIR=/home/yourusername/where_you_want_to_have_it install.
 If you are going to change the source code, fork the repo, do the changes, commit them and use Pull request.

 Dependencies
 -------------

-libmysql-dev, libhamlib-dev
+libmysql-dev